-[A valid CellML identifier must consist of only letters, digits or underscores, and must contain at least one letter or digit.
-The variant of EBNF used above is defined in Section 6 of the XML 1.0 Recommendation7.]
+[The variant of EBNF used above is defined in Section 6 of the XML 1.0 Recommendation 6.]

 2.4.2 Proper use of the CellML namespace

 • A document must not contain elements or attributes in the CellML namespace that are not defined in this specification.